 Tzvi Gluckin, a Jewish Orthodox rabbi and musician whom I was reading at the time, put it in terms I could relate to: “In a [emergency] situation like that you don’t think.
 You don’t rationalize.
 You don’t remember your philosophy lecture from college.
 You don’t wonder about the existence of God or the effectiveness of prayer.
 You pray.
 And you beg God to save you.”

 (Gluckin’s book is worth reading, by the way.
 It’s titled Knee Deep in the Funk: Understanding the Connection Between Spirituality and Music, and it draws on his experience as a punk rock, jazz, metal and blues musician before he studied at a yeshiva in Jerusalem.)

-Well, I wasn’t involved in an emergency.
+Well, I wasn’t involved in an emergency at 3 o’clock in the morning.
 At least not directly involved in an immediate one — the cats were obviously enjoying themselves, thumping and chirruping up and down the hallway, and I was in no danger.
-Maybe that’s why I didn’t fully respond to the Anglican prayer In Time of Great Sickness and Mortality, even though the day’s news reported that public health authorities in California were investigating the first case of community transmission of COVID-19.
+Maybe that’s why I didn’t fully respond to the Anglican prayer In Time of Great Sickness and Mortality, even though the day’s news reported that public health authorities in California were now investigating the first case of community transmission of COVID-19.

 ‘Finally, you act.’
 Advice from virologists down under

 That case in California, possibly a prelude to a wider epidemic in the United States, was what crisis communications experts Jody Lanard and Peter M. Sandman, writing a couple of days earlier, would call an “Oh My God (OMG) moment.”